sealiner92-ops/Python--repl--excel--viewer-/replit.md

 This is a Python REPL (Read-Eval-Print Loop) web application that allows users to execute Python code in an interactive environment.
 The application features a modern web interface built with React and TypeScript, with a Node.js/Express backend that handles Python code execution.
 Users can write Python code in a built-in editor, execute it, and view the output in real-time.
 The application supports session management to maintain execution history and provides both desktop and mobile-responsive interfaces.

+Additionally, the project now includes a complete Kivy + Excel desktop application with sample project files for Python development, demonstrating how to build GUI applications that work with Excel data.

 # User Preferences

 Preferred communication style: Simple, everyday language.